Location: Highlands, NC

 MEP Engineer: Proficient Engineering

-The four luxury apartments provide valuable and rare downtown lodging.
+The four luxury rental apartments provide valuable and rare downtown lodging in Highlands.
 Each apartment features its own private terrace that opens into the rooftop garden with walkways, native plants, and a communal patio overlooking Main Street.
 This green space connects guests to nature while still having the convenience of downtown living.

 Our process included aligning the project goals with the Highlands Community Plan’s goals: “to maintain and enhance the town center’s village character and blend with the natural environment.”
 The design also converted an existing loading zone on Oak Street into street trees, a sidewalk, and parking.
 The project is a catalyst that activates this part of town for other redevelopment – another goal of the Highlands Community Plan.

 The existing buildings had been compromised in many ways by previous renovations and created numerous challenges to the project.
-Close coordination with our structural engineers redefined the 60-year-old buildings’ capacity and potential for higher value revenue.
+Close coordination with consultants redefined the 60-year-old buildings’ capacity and potential for higher value revenue.
 The creative effort of the clients and full project team was needed to transform these underwhelming buildings into a renewed and vibrant part of the historic Highlands village.